 Cohesion also enables online booking of your building’s amenities, whether freight elevators, event spaces, or bike rooms.
 In the app, tenants can view the availability and hours for each amenity, then book it (and pay for it, if applicable) from their phones.
 This not only removes the need for in-person contact between staff and tenants but makes the process faster and reduces the possibility of double-booking.

 Institute Smarter Cleaning Routines

 Cleaning more thoroughly is a no-brainer during a pandemic, but technology can help you determine which areas to focus on to get the most out of your cleaning crew’s efforts.

 With sensors like the ones Cohesion uses, you can monitor which spaces are in use and direct your cleaning efforts toward the spaces where cleaning is needed.
 If an office hasn’t been occupied since the last time it was cleaned, your cleaning staff can focus on the surfaces and offices that actually need disinfection efforts.
 On the flip side, if sensors detect that an elevator has been used several times, the app can let you know that it’s time to clean it.
 Having this data could increase efficiency; sharing that data-driven cleaning schedule with tenants, if you choose to do so, could give them peace of mind.

-By looking at the longer-term data for occupancy and utilization, you can get a sense of patterns for when and how much spaces are occupied and determine cleaning needs in advance; with those insights, you can determine your staffing needs proactively and achieve a better return on your cleaning costs.
+By looking at the longer-term data for occupancy and utilization, you can get a sense of patterns for when and how many spaces are occupied and determine cleaning needs in advance; with those insights, you can determine your staffing needs proactively and achieve a better return on your cleaning costs.

 All of the above measures are helpful on their own, but implementing them is only the first half of the process.
 Effectively communicating about them is what will make your tenants, both current and future, feel safe to return.